 In comparison, the Brush Creek limestone is a non-fissile rock.
 Gastropods are less common at the Parks Township locale.
 The major available fauna includes brachiopods, cephalopods, and bivalves.
 The bivalve genus Avliculpinna? is very abundant, which could help determine the paleoecology of the area.
 Recovered gastropods have their shells strongly adhered to rock, a common problem throughout the Appalachian Basin (Hoare et al., 1997).

-In 1835, Conrad Describes Turbo insectus
+In 1835, Conrad Described Turbo insectus

-In 1832.
-Edward Miller, an assistant railway engineer, started work on a multi-year project to build the Allegheny Portage Railroad.
+In 1832, Edward Miller, an assistant railway engineer, started work on a multi-year project to build the Allegheny Portage Railroad.
 The goal was to connect the two major canals in Pennsylvania by building inclined railway planes that pulled cars up and over the Allegheny Mountains.
 The canals ran along the Juniata and Conemaugh rivers and were used for the transportation of materials and people.
-The Conemaugh Group, which contains the Glenshaw Formation, is named from outcrops along the Conemaugh River.
+The Conemaugh Group, which contains the Glenshaw Formation, is named after outcrops along the Conemaugh River.

 During construction, Miller would spend his idle time examining exposed rock outcrops.
-He later authored a geological report that was presented to the Geological Society of Pennsylvania.
+He later authored a geological report presented to the Geological Society of Pennsylvania.
 In the report, he wrote that “great numbers of shells were loosed and fell out” during the removal of large rocks during excavation (Miller 1835).

 Timothy Abbott Conrad described five marine fossils from specimens Miller had sent to the society.
 Turbo insectus was one of the five.
 However, Conrad’s mention of this species would be the last.
 The species has not been reported on again since Conrad’s original writing.